 You may have heard about someone getting “doxed” or someone “doxing” a person.
 But what does that mean, and most importantly, is it illegal in Texas?
-Doxing, also spelled “doxxing,” is a form of cyberbullying that is surging in popularity across the state and country.
-In this blog post, we are going to explain what it is, what crimes are related to the practice of doxing, and what to do if you are accused of doxing in Texas.
+Doxing, also spelled “doxxing,” is a form of cyberbullying that has surged in popularity across the state and country.
+In this blog post, we explain what it is, how it is punished (yes, can be illegal), and what to do if you are accused of doxing in Texas.

 What is Doxing?

 Doxing, short for “dropping dox,” is a term that originates from the abbreviated form of documents or “dox.”
 It refers to the act of spreading or posting private information about individuals or organizations to the public, mostly through the Internet.
 Doxing is committed without the victim’s knowledge or consent, and it is often done to harass or get revenge.

 The practice of doxing has gained popularity and notoriety over the years and, during the the 2023 legislative session, Texas lawmakers passed House Bill 611 in an effort to crack down on the practice by making it illegal to disclose someone’s phone number or address.
 Other offenses can also stem from the act of doxing.

 Beginning on Sept.
 1, 2023, Section 42.074 of the Texas Penal Code criminalizes a type of doxing – which is officially titled “Unlawful Diclosure of Residence Address or Telephone Number.”
 Under this statute, a person commits doxing if he or she “posts on a publicly accessible website the residence address or telephone number of an individual with the intent to cause harm or threat of harm to the individual or a member of the individual’s family or household.”